-Baby Zahra is leaving the Milwaukee County Zoo to get new home
+Baby Zahra to leave Milwaukee County Zoo, ‘getting ready to start the next chapter of her life’

 At this time, the Milwaukee County Zoo does not have a long-term sustainable gorilla unit in which Zahra can be placed.
 This stable gorilla family will give Zahra the best opportunity to develop, grow and thrive in the years ahead.

+“This is a good thing – this is a really good thing – for her, and her long-term care and welfare," Rich stated.

 During Zahra’s 24-hour care, animal staff from other zoos assisted in her rearing and ongoing development, and will accompany her during the transfer.
 The Milwaukee County Zoo’s lead gorilla keeper will also accompany Zahra, to make the transition as smooth as possible.
 Zahra will be transferred within the next week.
-To honor the request of the receiving Zoo, both the destination zoo and the Milwaukee County Zoo will simultaneously announce when Zahra arrives at her new home.
+To honor the request of the receiving zoo, both the destination zoo and the Milwaukee County Zoo will simultaneously announce when Zahra arrives at her new home.